-This revised Residency Leave Policy is effective immediately and will apply to graduates in the current academic year (2019-2020).
+This revised Residency Leave Policy is effective immediately and will apply to graduates in the current academic year (2019-2020) and beyond.

 Candidates for certification are required to complete 48 months of graduate medical education in an Obstetrics and Gynecology residency program(s) that is ACGME-accredited.
 This is the approved length of training by the American Board of Medical Specialties for certification in Obstetrics and Gynecology.

 Most residents will be training in a setting that follows an academic year calendar that starts each year on July 1 and concludes on June 30.
 In many cases, the academic year will consist of either 12 one-month or 13 four-week blocks, and training will be completed in four years.
 The academic years will be referred to as PGY1-4.
 In other situations, the training may be extended for additional months or completed over five or more years.